uditar/AVD/README.md

 ## Step 6 : Create Host pool and Application Groups

-1. Go to DC on azure portal and navigate to the VNET it is in (AVDVnet).
+1. Go to DC VM on azure portal and navigate to the VNET it is in (AVDVnet).
 Go to DNS Servers and change the Setting from Default to Custom.
-Add the IP (private of the DC) as a server
+Add the IP (private of the DC) as a server.
+(You may also have to add 8.8.8.8 to allow internet access or configure firewall settings to allow internet access if it's blocked in the event you see a VMExtensione Error while deploying as your VM needs access to the internet to download certain extensions)
 2. Look up AVD and create a host pool of type "Pooled" and load-balancing either Depth/Bread First
 3. Under Virtual Machines add new VMs and use the image saved from Step 5.
 Ensure that you enter the right credentials for DC admin avdadmin@<domain>.onmicrosoft.com and choose the same vnet as that of the DC (AVDVnet)